Aethaeran/Gamez/Plugins.md

 it is addvised to use a value as defauld that is the type you want... and yes the values in the _config dict are the default init values

 Hint: if the word 'password' is in the config name it will be a password text field in the gui
+Hint2: the config items are ordered by name. might want to "group" them by prefixes.

 ... oh dont use "-" in the config name or you can not save setting and it will crash or something